jaydendavis746-debug/django-crud-app-salon-project/README.md

 - Personalised dashboard for each stylist
 - Create, update, and delete availability slots
 - Automatic locking of booked availability
-- Manage bookings and reschedule appointments
+- Manage and delete bookings
-- CRUD management for services, availability, and bookings
+- CRUD management for services, availability
+- Stylist profile page with ability to edit
 - Unified design system across all dashboard pages

 #### **Brand & UI System**